-The EPIC Runs for Spinup tool interface is used to run the EPIC model for spin-up (EPIC0509su.exe program), which is stored under the directory
+The EPIC Runs for Spinup tool interface is used to run the EPIC model for spin-up (EPICsu.exe program), which is stored under the directory \${FESTC_HOME}/epic/model/current.

-\${FESTC_HOME}/epic/model/current.
 The tool uses input files stored primarily in the following directories:

-- \${FESTC_HOME}/epic/common_data/EPIC_model/spinup for the common model input files. - \${FESTC_HOME}/epic/scenarios/"scenario name"/share_data for site files and list file. - \${FESTC_HOME}/epic/common_data/statWeath for observed climate station statistical data (see http://epicapex.tamu.edu/epic/) - \${FESTC_HOME}/epic/scenarios/"scenario name"/"crop name"/spinup/manage for the run files, management files, and management list file. - \${FESTC_HOME}/epic/scenarios/"scenario name"/ "crop name" for the soil list file.
+- \${FESTC_HOME}/epic/common_data/EPIC_model/spinup for the common model input files. - scenarios/"scenario name"/share_data for site files and list file. - \${FESTC_HOME}/epic/common_data/statWeath for observed climate station statistical data (see http://epicapex.tamu.edu/epic/) - scenarios/"scenario name"/"crop name"/spinup/manage for the run files, management files, and management list file. - scenarios/"scenario name"/ "crop name" for the soil list file.

-Spin-up simulations are performed primarily to generate EPIC soil files to be used as initial conditions in the application run for the simulation year.
+Spin-up simulations generate EPIC chemical soil files reflecting the user-defined management to be used as initial conditions in the application run for the simulation year.
+Soil erosion (wind and water) is "turned off" during the spin-up period to avoid loss of productive soil layers.
+These losses are "turned on" during application year simulation.
 As discussed in Section 2, the spin-up simulation is run for 25 years starting from 1978 for all crops except potatoes; for potatoes it is run for 100 years starting from 1903.
+These dates are strictly used for "bookkeeping" and are not used in subsequent steps.
+Statistically generated weather conditions for Cooperative Observer Weather Stations during the period 1980-2010 drive these simulations.
+Future releases are expected to support input of alternative sources of long-term, i.e., 25 years or more weather information.
 Figure 15 displays the tool interface used for the test_case scenario.
-Users can select one or more crops (except BEANS) for the simulation.
+Users can select one or more crops for the simulation.
 After clicking the Run button, a script file is generated to run the rain-fed and irrigated EPIC spin-up simulations for each crop.
 The user submits the script file to the queue by clicking OK.
 After the job has finished, users should check the queue job and log file in the "scenario name"/scripts directory, based on the information provided in the Message Box (shown in Figure 15).

 Figure 15.
-The EPIC Runs for Spinup tool used for the test_case scenario.
+The EPIC Runs for Spinup tool used for the test case scenario.